danielelozzi/SPEED/README.md

 2.  **Dynamic AOI (Object Tracking)**: An AOI that automatically follows a selected object detected by YOLO.
 3.  **Dynamic AOI (Manual Keyframes)**: A user-defined AOI path created by setting its position and size at key moments in the video.
 4.  **Real-time visualization**: A real-time visualization of external and internal camera with YOLO AOI and manual multiple AOI, allowing the visualization of blink, pupillometry, fragmentation and events management.
+5. **Data Viewer**: A separate window that allow the visualization of DICOM/BIDS metadata and the visualization/plot the data.

 ---